District Municipalities [Category C]:

 Decisions about most of the above must be made in full Council meetings.
 Many of the minor decisions that municipalities have to take can be delegated to the Executive Committee, the Portfolio Committees or to officials or other agencies that are contracted to deliver services.

 When other agencies deliver services, it is important that the municipal council keeps accountability.
 Councils have to develop systems to ensure that delegated functions are performed properly and within a clear policy framework.
 Contracts must be drawn up to ensure that agencies adhere to agreements.

-All council meetings are run according to rules that are called Standing Orders.
-These set out how the meeting should be run, how you can propose motions or pass resolutions and how decisions will be made.
-The Speaker of the Council decides whether anyone is breaking the Standing Orders and is responsible for keeping order.
+All Council meetings are run according to the Rules that are called the Standing Rules and Order of Council and its Committees.
+These set out how the meeting should be run, how one can propose motions or pass resolutions and how decisions will be made.
+The Speaker of the Council decides whether anyone is breaking the Standing Rules and Orders and is responsible for keeping order.

-The Ugu District Municipal Council is made up of 35 Councillors, as follows:
+The Ugu District Municipal Council is made up of 37 Councillors, which is as follows: